Organic Certification and NOP Standards

 A recent request for particulars concerning the organic industry sent me on a search for more information concerning the wonderful world of organics.
 I am lucky enough to work in an office full of people who know all about this topic, and also have an endless supply of facts posted on not only this blog.

-In one of our older posts, "What does it mean to grow organically," there is a broad definition of organic agriculture stating its basis as, farming or gardening "in rhythm with nature's laws in a sustainable manner that provides a healthy eco-system for all beings involved."
-This definition however, differs from the legal use of "organic" regulated by the federal government.
-The Federal Organic Foods Production Act of 1990, set a standard for those who practiced US organic farming in order to create a consistency in the word, and for its consumers, and the NOP (National Organic Program) set regulations in 2002 which impacts anyone who buys or sells organics.
+In one of our older posts, "What does it mean to grow organically," there is a broad definition of organic agriculture stating its basis as farming or gardening "in rhythm with nature's laws in a sustainable manner that provides a healthy eco-system for all beings involved."
+This definition, however, differs from the legal use of "organic" regulated by the federal government.

 Summary of NOP Standards

-• Certified organic crops must be grown on certified farmland that has not been treated with prohibited pesticides, synthetic fertilizers or other substances for at least three years.
+• Certified organic crops must be grown on certified farmland that has not been treated with prohibited pesticides, synthetic fertilizers, or other substances for at least three years.

 • Certified organic farmland soil health is maintained with crop rotation and other sustainable growing methods to eliminate toxic or persistent synthetic pesticides and fertilizers.

-• NOP strictly prohibits the use of genetic engineering, ionizing radiation, sewage sludge, antibiotics and growth hormones.
+• NOP strictly prohibits the use of genetic engineering, ionizing radiation, sewage sludge, antibiotics, and growth hormones.

 More About OMRI

-OMRI is an independent, nonprofit organization who evaluates the acceptability of products for organic use.
-OMRI is based in Eugene, OR, and was started in 1997 to benefit the organic community and general public.
-Before there was OMRI, it was the job of certifying agencies to determine which materials were allowed, regulated, or prohibited in organic production.
-The primary mission of OMRI, is to provide information collection and dissemination services, as well as expert analysis and recommendations regarding the use of products in organic production.
+Before OMRI, certifying agencies had to determine which materials were allowed, regulated, or prohibited in organic production.
+OMRI's primary mission is to provide information collection and dissemination services, as well as expert analysis and recommendations regarding the use of products in organic production.

 Organic Farm Certifying Agencies